Knowing What You Cannot Explain: Learning to Reject Low-Quality Explanations: Introduction

-\textbf{Contributions}: Summarizing, we: (\textit{i}) Introduce the problem of \textit{learning to reject low-quality explanations} (\LtX), filling a significant gap in current LtR strategies, which ignore explanation quality altogether. (\textit{ii}) Design \method, a rejector that uses modest amounts of human annotations -- including explanation ratings and per-feature relevance judgments -- to learn an effective rejection policy. (\textit{iii}) Empirically evaluate \method on both popular data sets and on a novel human-annotated task, showcasing its benefits over standard LtR and state-of-the-art explanation quality metrics. (\textit{iv}) Provide the first larger-scale ($1050$ examples, $5$ annotations each) data set of human-annotated machine explanations as well as a template for running the associated collection campaign.
+\textbf{Contributions}: Summarizing, we: (\textit{i}) Introduce the problem of \textit{learning to reject low-quality explanations} (\LtX), filling a significant gap in current LtR strategies, which ignore explanation quality altogether. (\textit{ii}) Design \method, a rejector that uses modest amounts of explanations quality labels combining machine-side judgments with human annotations to learn an effective rejection policy. (\textit{iii}) Empirically evaluate \method on both popular datasets and on a novel human-annotated task collected specifically for this work, showcasing its benefits over standard LtR and isolated explanation metrics. (\textit{iv}) Provide the first larger-scale ($1050$ examples, $5$ annotations each) dataset of human-annotated explanations as well as a template for running the associated collection campaign.